MarcoGos/davis_vantage/README.md

 During first setup the communication to the weather station can be a bit tricky, resulting in an error saying the device didn't communicate.
 Please try again to set it up (can take up to 5 times).

 Determining Wind Gust value is done by reading archive data of the weather station.
-Unfortunately this part of the library function is a bit unstable.